Skip navigation menu

 All of all the policies and positions I support positively effect affordability.
 I encourage you to read them by continuing through this page.
 If you have any other questions or notice any omissions, please do not hesitate to reach out to our campaign at the "contact" tab above.

-Ending Citizens United, Stock Trading, and Accountability
+Ending Citizens United, Congressional Stock Trading, and Accountability

 We must expect a higher standard of accountability from our elected officials.
 I am here to meet that standard.